mojaloop/documentation/contributors-guide/standards/README.md

 1. Make the project public on Mojaloop GitHub
 1. Announce on the slack `#announcements` channel
 1. Enable CI/CD Pipelines and publish any relevant artifacts, such as Docker Images or npm modules
+1. Review and recommend a module or course for the Mojaloop Training Program if needed and relevant for this contribution.

 ### Versioning